 Use Case

-Use this workflow when the challenge is not one questionnaire but the total bundle of contracts, deviations, pricing, and technical responses.
+Use this workflow when the challenge is not one questionnaire but the total bundle of contracts, deviations, attachments, and technical responses.

 Why It Is Hard